tetrascience/ts-lib-logger/README.md

 ## Installation
 ```
-npm install tetrascience/ts-logger#docker --save
+npm install tetrascience/ts-lib-logger#docker --save

 // if for production
-npm install tetrascience/ts-logger#docker --production
+npm install tetrascience/ts-lib-logger#docker --production
 ```

 ## Usage

 ### Overview
-Pass in  the transport and a config object to the loggerFactory (require('ts-logger')), such as
+Pass in  the transport and a config object to the loggerFactory (require('ts-lib-logger')), such as

 ```
 const TRANSPORT = 'graylog';